 The bottom line production reality for connection cards, and many other work horse publications produced by the church is that fancy high end quality isn't the most important characteristic needed in a machine-fast, inexpensive production is.
+In most churches the combination of a digital duplicator and a copier takes care of all the church printing needs.
+It isn't a matter of one machine or the other, both do different jobs well to support the total print production needs of a church.

-Share with your dealer this chapter and parts of this book to help them understand your needs.
+Share with your dealer this chapter and any other parts of this book you think might be useful to help them understand your needs.
 With your purchase of this book, you have my permission to make copies from it, to help your church and those serving it, with no copyright guilt involved.

-You may need more than one machine to do all the print production work you need done in the church, but a good sales professional can help you select the machines that will cost less overall and do the kind of work you need for the different publications you create.
+You probably need more than one machine to do all the print production work you need done in the church, meaning both a copier and a digital duplicator, but a good sales professional can help you select the machines that will cost less overall and do the kind of work you need for the different publications you create.